kilimanj4r0/SSAD/README.md

 ## Assignment 2
 ### The `decorator` design pattern implemented
 The UML class diagram and description of the project in [Report](/A2%20-%20Team%2032%20-%20Supermarket%20Billing%20Software%20-%20Report.pdf)

+## Assignment 3
+### The `iterator` design pattern implemented
+The UML class diagram and description of the project in [Report](/A3%20-%20Team%2032%20-%20Supermarket%20Billing%20Software%20-%20Report.pdf)